-Figure 2: A schematic of the D-Egg design.
-It features two 8" PMTs enclosed in a highly transparent glass housing, Its diameter is slightly smaller then that of the current IceCube optical module.
-3. Simulation 36 38 We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10 TeV to 10 PeV with a full 4π angular distribution.
+We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10 TeV to 10 42 PeV with a full $4\pi$ angular distribution.
 The muons were injected at a cylindrical surface enclosing the detector and then propagated through the ice.
-The light emerging by stochastic energy losses of the muons as well as the smooth Cherenkov light were simulated and the photon propagation is handled by the software clsim[].
-The simulation features a bulk ice model which means that the ice 42 is homogenous throughout the detector.
-As the direct propagation is time consumptive, the detector 43 simulation for D-Egg and PDOM are sharing the same photon simulation as input.
-To further increase the simulation efficiency, several simplifications were made.
-Consequently, the effects 45 of glass and gel and the module geometry are not simulated individually, instead the photons are 46 weighted with the angular sensitivity of the module as well as the wavelength dependent quantum efficiency.
+The light emerging by stochastic energy losses 44 of the muons as well as the smooth Cherenkov light were simulated and the photon propagation is 45 handled by the software clsim[].
+The simulation features a bulk ice model which means that the ice 46 is homogenous throughout the detector.
+As the direct propagation is time consumptive, the detector 47 simulation for D-Egg and PDOM are sharing the same photon simulation as input.
+To further 48 increase the simulation efficiency, several simplifications were made.
+Consequently, the effects 49 of glass and gel and the module geometry are not simulated individually, instead the photons are 50 weighted with the angular sensitivity of the module as well as the wavelength dependent quantum 51 efficiency.
 The efficiency of the photocathode is assumed to be constant over the whole area.
-To 48 further increase the efficiency of the simulation, the size of the modules is scaled up and the number 49 of propagated photons is decreased accordingly.
-The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg 51 and PDOM, however with absolute values scaled by the photocathode area.
-Further simplifications 52 are made in the PMT and sensor simulation.
-The PMT simulation is done as for the PMT used in 53 IceCube, as they are very similar in their behavior.
-The benefit of this is that the same simulation 54 chain can be used for D-Egg as well as for the IceCube DOM and PDOM.
-As the readout electronics 55 for the D-Egg is not yet finalized, we assume a perfect readout with an infinitesimal small binning in time.
-This means that each photoelctron which is produced by the PMT simulation yields an SPE pulse with a charge determined by the weight assigned to the simulated photoelectron by the 58 PMT simulation.
-The ideal conversion also implies that there is no calibration step for IceCbube-59 Gen2 in the simulation.
-So far, no trigger has been developed for Gen2, thus we are using a simple multiplicity trigger which is based on the simulated PMT pulses.
-61 However as the IceCube-Gen2 array as shown in figure 1 also includes the IceCube array, we have simulated IceCube to our best knowledge.
+To 52 further increase the efficiency of the simulation, the size of the modules is scaled up and the number of propagated photons is decreased accordingly.
+54 The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg 55 and PDOM, however with absolute values scaled by the photocathode area.
+Further simplifications are made in the PMT and sensor simulation.
+The PMT simulation is done as for the PMT used in 57 IceCube, as they are very similar in their behavior.
+The benefit of this is that the same simulation 58 chain can be used for D-Egg as well as for the IceCube DOM and PDOM.
+As the readout electronics for the D-Egg is not yet finalized, we assume a perfect readout with an infinitesimal small binning in time.
+The IceCube array, as part of IceCube-Gen2 has been simulated to our best knowledge.

 Figure 3: The results of the SPEFit reconstruction for both sensors, D-Egg and PDOM binned in the cosine of the simulated muon direction.
 The D-Egg effective area is scaled down by a factor of 0.67 to match the PDOM effective area.
 Muons with a cosine of -1 are entering the detector from below, those with 1 from above respectively.

 4. Muon reconstruction

-63

-64

-The simulated dataset was reconstructed with a set of algorithms.
-In this study we focus on the reconstruction algorithms SPEFIT and SPLINE-RECO[].
-The algorithms operate on the recon-